apollographql/router/.changesets/feat_swan_cub_foot_audience.md

 ### Configurable histogram buckets for metrics ([Issue #2333](https://github.com/apollographql/router/issues/2333))

-You can customize the buckets for all generated histograms:
+It is now possible to change the default bucketing for histograms generated for metrics:

 ```yaml title="router.yaml"
 telemetry: